orcestra-campaign/book/orcestra_book/faq.md

 Yes, you can!
 The [MyST](https://mystmd.org) can be opened directly in JupyterLab.
-Simply navigate to the location of the markdown file in the file browser and right click `Open With > Notebook'.
+Simply navigate to the location of the markdown file in the file browser within JUpyterLab and right click `Open With > Notebook'.
 When you modify the notebook, the underlying markdown file is automatically synchronized.

-_Note: This requires `jupterlab` and `jupytext` being installed.
-This is true in an updated environment._
+_Note: This requires `jupterlab` and `jupytext` being installed, which if you are using an old environment might not be true._